 Chrome is a thick finish.
 When used on the shaft, this can fill in the knurl and make it feel less grippy.
 But that’s not a problem when used on the sleeves.
 It’s a positive.
 The thickness contributes to its protective quality.

 The sleeves on my Vulcan Absolute Power Bar have held up well for me with no notable damage.
 They require minimal maintenance; much less so than the shaft.
-When I do clean them, it’s just to wipe off dirt and residue streak with a cloth.
+When I do clean them, it’s just to wipe off dirt and residue streaks with a cloth.

 The shaft is black oxide, which is a commonly used barbell finish.